 - The spirit of curiosity is at the heart of hacking, our culture of camaraderie makes for a welcoming place for those who are willing to try something new or ask how things work.

-- Sharing expertise, ideas and knowledge is what makes growth possible as a community, individuals and professionals
+- Sharing expertise, ideas and knowledge is what makes growth possible as a community, as individuals and as professionals.

-- We promote an environment of cooperation where conducting ourselves with respect for each other and the space is expressed though active transparency and communication
+- We promote an environment of cooperation where conducting ourselves with respect for each other and the space is expressed through active transparency and communication.

 Board of Directors

 Cela discovered Ace Makerspace (then Ace Monster Toy Makerspace) at the May 2019 Board Match Event in San Francisco.
 She is excited to focus on fundraising and analytics and brings a new strategic voice to the board.
 She was attracted to the strong community at AMT and the resources we offer folks.

 Cela brings 10+ years of professional experience including systems and process optimization and a pragmatic approach.
 Her experience with leading cross-functional teams and non-profit finance will be a true asset on the ACE board.
 When she is not focused on “closing” projects and initiatives that make things work better she dreams of one day opening an oatmeal restaurant/dog rescue.

 Monster Corps Coordinator

 Rachel (aka Crafty) is an independent consultant in the greater San Francisco Bay Area.
 She has yet to choose one discipline and can be frequently found consulting on anything from unique wearables to front-end development to design and more.
 She also likes to teach whether it be 1:1 private lessons or as a volunteer with both adults and kids.
 During the last four years she has also amused herself sewing, herding cats and hacking culture at ACE and several other Bay Area maker/artist spaces.

 Steven joined in September 2018 ACE specifically to help with our “financial things” and support the community.
 He brings professional experience working with schools across the country.
 He enjoys helping non-profits worry less about the finances and more about the programming.
 After moving across the country three times (!) he looks forward to learning the laser and enjoying all the Bay Area has to offer.